Every Course Available Through CPES

 Since 2006, when the Federal Aviation Administration (FAA) first recognized the potential that commercialized (i.e. non-military) unmanned aircraft vehicle (UAV) applications could have on both professional development and scientific research, the industry has grown exponentially.
 With that, the technology and capabilities have advanced at an almost equivalent pace.
 As the sophistication of this technology evolves, so does its application to a broad spectrum of professionals engaged in services related to the protection of the environment and natural resources.

-Live Webinar - Ecological Risk Assessment for Site Remediation
+2-Part Webinar: Ecological Risk Assessment for Site Remediation

 This 2-Part webinar will provide a concise overview of ecological risk assessment (ERA) as it applies to site remediation.
 Students will be walked through the tiered ERA process, including the screening level Ecological Evaluation (EE) and baseline ERA as outlined in the NJDEP and USEPA guidance.
 The application of principles, such as bioavailability, bioaccumulation, and weight-of-evidence will be illustrated with real-world examples and case studies.
 Topics shall include problem formulation, developing the ecological conceptual site model, determining data needs, assessing groundwater-to-surface water discharges, the sediment quality triad, evaluating effects on wildlife, and developing risk-based remediation goals.